theloniustrout/danstore/README.md

 The unifying product/concept for the store is a new class of PC, codename pbox.
 The PC is itself a prototyping environment that through subtraction evolves to the prototype & production tool.

-Backbone is shared GPIO for Hats utilizing Pimoroni backplane & I2C devices with two sizes of JST plugs for Sparkfun & Adafruit.
+Backplane is shared GPIO for Hats utilizing Pimoroni backplane & I2C devices with two sizes of JST plugs for Sparkfun & Adafruit.
 Open, portable, low profile.

+<br><br>
 ![Alt text](images/pbox_populated.png)
+<br><br>

-Intended for new class of cost & energy efficient industrial applications such as refridgeration, electric transport, power generation & storage.
+Intended as general purpose toolkit for new class of cost & energy efficient industrial applications such as refrigeration, electric transport, power generation & storage.

 While the focus is industrial, the prices, openness, architecture, applicability, & efficiency are optimal & best of class.
-The assumption being that price, not education is the current barrier to entry for light industrial development of village centers & cottage industry.
+The assumption being that price is the barrier to entry for light industrial development of village centers & cottage industry.
+Industrial quality brushless drives, e.g. are thousands of dolllars, but are now availble for the cost of the PCB & BOM.

 Economically, the intention is to catalyze distributed ownership of manufacturing to compete with centralized displacement of workers via AI,robotics, & end-user consumption of leased product marketing.

 All products are scalable from single family to village-sized or larger & designed to be be competitive with the best-of-class industrial solutions.

+<br><br>
+<br><br>
+<br><br>

 ## Stage I
 Portable, compact, rpi Zero focused breadboarding
 ## Stage II
 Testing of hats with GPIO &/or I2C plugs
 ## Stage III
+Addition of analog I/O & oscilloscope
+## Stage IV
 Mixing of breadboard designs & hats & reduction of function
-## Stage IV
-Further reduction of sauce to protoboards
 ## Stage V
+Further reduction of sauce moving breadboard circuits to protoboards
+## Stage VI
 Custom hat development